Adyar Gopal Parivar

 Edited by Mohan Shenoy.

-the Deepavali, the festival of light.
-The moon ever a companion to me in prison, has grown
+Deepavali, the festival of light.
+The moon ever a companion to me in prison, has grown more

-more friendly with closer acquaintance, a reminder of the loveliness of this world, of the
+friendly with closer acquaintance, a reminder of the loveliness of this world, of the waxing and

-waxing and waning of life, of light following darkness, of death and resurrection following
+waning of life, of light following darkness, of death and resurrection following each other in

-each other in interminable succession.
-Ever changing yet ever the same, I have watched in
+interminable succession.
+Ever changing yet ever the same, I have watched in its different

-its different phases, and its many moods in the evening, as the shadows lengthen in the still
+phases, and its many moods in the evening, as the shadows lengthen in the still hours of the

-hours of the night, and when the breath and whisper of the dawn bring promise of the coming
+night, and when the breath and whisper of the dawn bring promise of the coming day.
+How

-day.
-How helpful is the moon in counting of the days and the months for the size and the
+helpful is the moon in counting of the days and the months for the size and the shape of the

 approach something that is ever receding.
 And in each one of us are many different